Moduli of parabolic sheaves on a polarized logarithmic scheme: Introduction

 Section \ref{section.2} contains some preliminaries about logarithmic schemes, root stacks and parabolic sheaves.
 We will use a somewhat non-standard definition of log schemes, different from (but closely related to) Kato's definition (\cite{kato}), and relying on Deligne--Faltings structures.
 This was systematically studied in \cite{borne-vistoli}, which is our main reference.
 In \ref{subsec.rs.ps} we recall the definitions and properties of root stacks of a log scheme and of parabolic sheaves, and the relation between the two (Theorem \ref{BV}).
 Finally in \ref{irs} we recall the construction and properties of the infinite root stack, introduced in \cite{infinite}, and of parabolic sheaves with arbitrary rational weights.

 In Section \ref{section.3} we consider the moduli theory of parabolic sheaves on a projective fine saturated log scheme with a global chart, and with respect to a fixed Kummer extension.
-To start with, in \ref{sec.3.1} we single out the concept of familiy of parabolic sheaves that we want to use, by generalizing some of the usual properties of coherent sheaves (mainly finite presentation, flatness and pureness) to the parabolic setting.
+To start with, in \ref{sec.3.1} we single out the concept of family of parabolic sheaves that we want to use, by generalizing some of the usual properties of coherent sheaves (mainly finite presentation, flatness and pureness) to the parabolic setting.
 This links the moduli problem for parabolic sheaves to the one for coherent sheaves on a tame projective DM stack.
 Next, in \ref{sec.3.3} we start to recall Nironi's strategy (\cite{nironi}) for constructing moduli spaces of coherent sheaves on such a stack, focusing first on the choice of a generating sheaf (\ref{maru.yoko},\ref{global.sec}), and then describing the notion of (semi-)stability and the results that we obtain about moduli spaces (\ref{results}, \ref{thm.fixed.weights}).
 We conclude this section with an example that shows that (semi-)stability depends on the global chart that we fix for the log structure (\ref{dependence}).

-The last section \ref{section.4} is devoted to the moduli theory of parabolic sheaves with arbitrary rational weights.
-We outline our strategy of exploiting the inverse limit of finite root stacks, and show with an example that we have to impose some additional conditions on the log structure.
+Section \ref{section.4} is devoted to the moduli theory of parabolic sheaves with arbitrary rational weights.
+We outline our strategy of exploiting the inverse limit of finite root stacks, and argue that in order to do that we have to impose some additional conditions on the log structure, for example to ensure flatness of the projections between the different root stacks.
 We restrict our attention to simplicial log structures, described in \ref{sec.4.1}, and under these hypotheses we analyze the behavior of semi-stability and stability under pullback along projections between root stacks (\ref{sec.4.2}, \ref{results.4.2}).
 The behavior of stability in particular is quite subtle, and requires a careful study.
 In \ref{sec.4.3} we apply the results of the previous discussion to define (semi-)stability for sheaves on the infinite root stack, i.e. parabolic sheaves with arbitrary rational weights, and draw results about the corresponding moduli stacks and spaces (\ref{thm.parabolic.rational}).